Structure of cell decompositions in Extremal Szemer\'edi-Trotter examples: Cell decompositions for extremal configurations in the unit distances problem

 \begin{proof} The way this proof will work is that we will remove from $I(\lines,\pts)$ all incidences that would violate the conditions for $J(\lines,\pts)$ and observe that we have removed less than half of the set $I(\lines,\pts)$.

-For any circle $L$ and cell $C$ for which $L$ has less than $N^{2\epsilon}$ incidences, we remove these incidences and we have removed at most $r |\lines| N^{2\epsilon} \lesssim N^{{4 \over 3}-2\epsilon}$ incidences since each circle has incidences with at most $r$ cells.
+For any circle $c$ and any cell $C$ in which $c$ has $\lesssim N^{2\epsilon}$ incidences we remove these incidences.
+This procedure removes at most $r |\lines| N^{2\epsilon} \lesssim N^{{4 \over 3}-2\epsilon}$ incidences since each circle has incidences with at most $r$ cells.
 By Theorem \ref{nicerefinementcircle} each cell has at most $N^{+} \sim N^{\epsilon}$ sides.
 Furthermore, every circle intersects a cell side in at most two points.
-Thus for every circle $L$ and cell $C$, $L$ has at most $N^{\epsilon}$ disjoint connected circle arcs contained in $C$.
-By the previous refinement, if $L$ has an incidence with a point in $C$ in $J(\lines, \pts)$ then $L$ has at least $N^{2\epsilon}$ incidences in $C$ so by pigeonhole principle, at least two incidences with points $P$ and $P'$ must occur on the same connected circle arc in $C$.
+Thus for every circle $c$ and cell $C$, $c$ has at most $N^{\epsilon}$ disjoint connected circle arcs contained in $C$.
+By the previous refinement, if $c$ has an incidence with a point in $C$ in $J(\lines, \pts)$ then $c$ has at least $N^{2\epsilon}$ incidences in $C$ so by pigeonhole principle, at least two incidences with points $P$ and $P'$ must occur on the same connected circle arc in $C$.